 - Calls to the pastor are ALWAYS okay!
-Please call, email, or text me if you are in need of pastoral care.
-If, however, there is a logistical concern, or someone is asking about food or gas assistance, please contact the church office, and Jody or I will follow up.
+Please call if you are in need of pastoral care.
+If, however, there is a logistical concern, or someone is asking about food or gas assistance, please contact the church office, and the church secretary will follow up on your request.

 Connection and Care

-Since Sunday, it has become clear to me that, as important as worshipping together is to our identity as a church, there is a greater calling still: we are God’s beloved children, a family that includes all people, and we hold one another in care and love.
-Feeling disconnected from one another has been more painful and challenging than trying to figure out how to livestream worship service.
+After we suspended in-person gatherings and worship, it immediately became clear to us that, as important as worshipping together is to our identity as a church, there is a greater calling still: we are God’s beloved children, a family that includes all people, and we hold one another in care and love.
+Feeling disconnected from one another has been more painful and challenging.

-- All announcements and important updates will be available through News & Notes (which in turn posts to Facebook), and on our website.
+- All announcements and important updates will be available through weekly updates by email or regular mail.

 - Meetings and other gatherings will utilize conference call tools such as zoom to “meet” remotely.

 What will we do for Worship and Nurture/Education?